theaholtlund/marathon-qualifying-details/README.md

 # Marathon Qualifying Times

-Hobby project for marathon qualifying times.
+Hobby project for marathon qualifying times and details, by age and gender.

 ### Steps to Configure